SilverFruity/OCRunner/README.md

 * Support typedef.

 * Support multiple function and method call.

+* Support pointer operators :  '&' and '*'.

 * Optinal libffi.a or build-in customized arm64 abi (modified from libffi)